leefish/sbbeditor/README.md

 ## Description ##
-SBBEditor coded with javascript.
-It's developed for simplicity and have simple usage.
-You can use Simple BBCode Editor for add your bbcode's to your textarea/inputbox/etc..
+SBBEditor is coded with javascript.
+It's developed for simplicity and for simple usage.
+You can use the Simple BBCode Editor to add your bbcode's to your textarea/inputbox/etc..

 ## Usage ##
 First, you need to insert editor.js to your html file;